MagnumOpuses/jobtechdev.se/site/content/community/events/_index.md

 Network - You'll get invited to our regular Meetups, check out the next once here:

 * Meetup in Malmö
 Welcome to a hands-on, demo-driven run through of JobTech Developments digital infrastructure.
 Friday, April 26th 2019, 8am-9.30am
 Media Evolution City, Stora Varvsgatan 6a, 211 19 Malmö
 Sign up at [Facebook](https://www.facebook.com/events/2840552519503280/?active_tab=about)

 * Meet us at Framtidens arbetsmarknad – en minimässa  14 maj 11-13 , Hälsningegatan 45
-Ta del av morgondagens digitala lösningar för de utmaningar som arbetsmarknaden står inför.
+Take part in tomorrow's digital solutions for the challenges facing the labor market.
-Lyssna till en framtidsspaning av Saeid Esmaeilzadeh en av Sveriges mest framgångsrika entreprenörer.
+Listen to Saeid Esmaeilzadeh one of Sweden's most successful entrepreneurs.
-Föreningen Swedish JobTech bjuder in till en inspirationsföreläsning och mini-mässa för att visa upp de produkter som finns för att lösa framtidens matchning.
+The Swedish JobTech Association invites you to an inspirational lecture and mini-show to showcase the products available to solve the future's match.